Homogeneous All-Inorganic Perovskite Films via High-Pressure Recrystallization: Results and Discussions

-The thickness of the recrystallized layer is a critical parameter to investigate due to its significant influence on the performance of optoelectronic devices such as LEDs and solar cells.
-We measured the thickness of both the pristine spin-coated and recrystallized layers using 45$^\circ$--tilted SEM images in (Figure S3), with the results summarized in Table 1.
-A general trend is observed where the thickness increases linearly with precursor concentration, as shown in Figure S4(a) for both types of layers.
+Film thickness is a key parameter for waveguiding, light absorption/trapping, and optical gain mechanisms for the performance of optoelectronic devices such as solar cells, LEDs and lasers.
+We measured the thickness of both the pristine spin-coated and recrystallized layers using 45°--tilted SEM images in (Figure {{S10}}), with the results summarized in Table~\ref{tab:layer_properties}.
+For non-recrystallized films, thickness increases moderately with precursor concentration (120 $\pm$ 28 nm at 0.23 M to 163 $\pm$ 22 nm at 0.40 M).
+In contrast, recrystallized films show a stronger concentration dependence (61 $\pm$ 9 nm to 115 $\pm$ 8 nm), enabling practical thickness tuning while retaining high film quality.

-For pristine spin-coated layers, the thickness increases by only 36\%, from 120 nm at the lowest precursor concentration to 163 nm at the highest.
-In contrast, the recrystallized layers show a much more pronounced increase, with the thickness nearly doubling from 61 nm to 115 nm across the same concentration range.

-The results also reveal that recrystallization under high pressure systematically reduces the film thickness.
-This reduction can be attributed to the compaction and densification of the perovskite structure induced by high pressure.
-Furthermore, the extent of this thickness reduction depends on the precursor concentration.
-For instance, at a concentration of 0.23 M of precursors, the film thickness is halved ($\sim$60 nm) after recrystallization, whereas for 0.4 M, the reduction is less pronounced, with the thickness decreasing by approximately 30\% ($\sim$50 nm).
-This difference can be explained by the initial film density and porosity.
-At lower concentrations, the spin-coated films are less dense and more porous, making them more susceptible to compaction under pressure.
-In contrast, higher precursor concentrations result in denser initial films, allowing less room for compaction and structural reorganization during recrystallization.

-These findings highlight the significant impact of high-pressure recrystallization on both film thickness and densification.
-Importantly, given the consistently high quality and surface coverage of recrystallized layers across all concentrations, this characterization provides valuable guidance for optimizing fabrication parameters to suit specific device applications.
+Notably, pressure-recrystallization systematically reduces thickness relative to the non-recrystallized films, consistent with densification/compaction under applied pressure.
+The reduction is most pronounced at low concentration (0.23 M: $\sim$120 nm $\rightarrow$ $\sim$61 nm), and less pronounced at high concentration (0.40 M: $\sim$163 nm $\rightarrow$ $\sim$115 nm), suggesting that initially more porous films exhibit stronger compaction.
+These results indicate that precursor concentration provides a direct handle for thickness selection, while high-pressure recrystallization simultaneously densifies and smooths out the films—an advantageous combination for photonic devices.